isomerpages/isomerpages-isomergovsg/_documentation/4e-navbar-and-footer-creating-3rd-level-nav.md

 </pre>
 ![3rd level navigation appearance](/images/resources/3rd-nav-appearance.png)

+The file will following the naming convention of number-alphabet-filename.md for example:
+##### 1a-who-we-are.md
+##### 1b-organisation-structure.md
+##### 1c-contact-us.md
-The creation of the page will follow the naming convention of <number><alphabet>-<filename>.md Navigation items under the same group will share the same number.
-The order of the navigation follows the alphabetic order.
+The number will group the navigation together while the alphabet will determine the order of the pages.